Minims Amethocaine (Tetracaine) Hydrochloride (Tetracaine (Amethocaine) Hydrochloride)

 What Is Minims Amethocaine (Tetracaine) Hydrochloride Used For?

-Minims Amethocaine (Tetracaine) Hydrochloride is a local anaesthetic eye drop that numbs your eye during medical procedures.
-It’s specifically designed for short-term use by healthcare professionals.
+Minims Amethocaine (Tetracaine) Hydrochloride is a local anaesthetic used to numb or block pain in the eye during brief medical procedures.

 Primary Uses

-This medication is used to numb or block pain in your eyes during procedures such as: measuring eye pressure, inserting contact lenses, removing foreign objects from your eyes, and other minor eye operations.
+It is primarily used for procedures such as measuring eye pressure, inserting contact lenses, removing foreign bodies from the eye, and other minor eye operations.

 How It Works